Inference for Change Points in High Dimensional Data via Self-Normalization: Theoretical properties

 \subsection{Application to testing for changes in the covariance structure}

 In this subsection, we shall focus on testing for a change in the covariance matrix, which is an important problem in the analysis of multivariate data, and has applications in many areas, such as economics and finance. \cite{aue2009break} proposed a CUSUM-based test in the low dimensional time series setting and documented the early literature, which is mostly focused on the low dimension high sample size setting.
-In the high dimensional environment, the only work we are aware of is \cite{avanesov2016change}, which will be introduced and compared in our simulation studies.
-Following the latter paper, we assume $\mu_{i,n} = 0, i=1,...,n$.
-Define $Z_0 = vech(X_0X_0^T)$.
+In the high dimensional environment, the only work we are aware of is \cite{avanesov2016change}, which will be introduced and compared in our simulation studies; see Section~\ref{sec:covsim} of the supplement.
+Following the latter paper, we assume $\mu_{t,n} = 0, t=1,...,n$.
+Define $Z_0 = vech(X_0X_0^T)$ as the half-vectorization of $X_0X_0^T$, i.e. the vectorization of the lower triangular part \csv{(including the diagonal)} of $X_0X_0^T$.
 If $\E[X_0] = 0$ then $\E(Z_0) = vech(\Sigma_X)$.
-Tests for changes in $\Sigma_X$ can thus be constructed by applying the test statistics from the previous sections to the transformed observations $Z_i := vech(X_iX_i^T), i=1,...,n$.
+Tests for changes in $\Sigma_X$ can thus be constructed by applying the test statistics from the previous sections to the transformed observations $Z_t := vech(X_tX_t^T), t=1,...,n$.
 In what follows we provide a result that allows to verify Assumption~\ref{ass} for $Z_0$ from properties of $X_0$.